31st Sports Medicine Symposium

 Shirley Breuer, MA, RPT, OCS, CSCS, CEAS is presently involved in orthopedic manual therapy at Windsor Physical Therapy in Windsor, CT.
 She received her BS in Physical Therapy and a MA in Education with an emphasis in Sports Medicine from the University Connecticut where she graduated as a University Scholar and Honors Scholar.
 Ms. Breuer is one of 75 Board Certified Specialists by the American Physical Therapy Association in Connecticut in the specialty of Orthopaedics.
-She has a diverse background in the rehabilitation of neurological and orthopedic patients and has extensive postgraduate education in manual therapy including Muscle Energy Techniques, Myofascial Release Techniques, Mulligan Techniques, TMJ Dysfunction, Jones Strain/Counterstrain, Neural Tension Testing, Visceral Releases and Craniosacral Therapy.
+She has a diverse background in the rehabilitation of neurological and orthopedic patients and has extensive postgraduate education in manual therapy including Muscle Energy Techniques, Myofascial Release Techniques, Mulligan Techniques, TMJ Dysfunction, Jones Strain/Counterstrain, Neural Tension Testing, Visceral Releases, and Craniosacral Therapy.

 Chee-Hoi Leong, PhD is currently an assistant professor at Central Connecticut State University in New Britain, CT.
 Dr. Leong graduated in 1999 from Nanyang Technological University with a B.Eng.
 (Hons) in Engineering.
 He earned a postgraduate diploma in physical education at the National Institute of Education in Singapore and completed a MS in exercise science at California State University, Long Beach in 2009.
 He has since then also received his Ph.D. at the University of Utah in 2014.
 Dr. Leong received the Outstanding Exercise Physiology Graduate Student Award at the University of Utah in 2014, the Hutchinshop Scholarship in 2013 and a scholarship in 2010 from CSULB.
 He also has an extensive amount peer reviewed publications in relation to sport biomechanics.

-BIG EAST Sports Medicine Society and The Connecticut Athletic Trainers Association.
+Robert Howard Jr., MS, ATC is currently the Assistant Director of Athletics and the Head Athletic Trainer at the University of Connecticut.
+He also serves as the Head Football Athletic trainer.
+Howard graduated from the University of Connecticut in 1988 with a BS in Sport Medicine and Athletic Training.
+He later earned his MS in Exercise Physiology from UConn in 1991.
+Howard also serves as a clinical site coordinator and instructor of UConn’s undergraduate athletic training program.
+He has served as president for both The BIG EAST Sports Medicine Society and The Connecticut Athletic Trainers Association.
 In 2004, Howard received the Outstanding Kinesiology Award from UConn’s Neag School of Education, and in 2006, he received the Athletic Trainer of the Year Award from the Connecticut Athletic Trainers Association.

 Mike Ryan, PT, ATC, CES, PES is currently a sports medicine expert for Spartan Race, Inc., sports medicine analyst for NBC Sports and Sunday Night Football.
 He graduate from Central Connecticut State University in 1985 with a BS in Athletic Training and then graduate The University of Connecticut in 1988 with a BS in physical therapy.
 Mike Ryan is a sports medicine expert with 26 years NFL experience as an Athletic Trainer and Physical Therapist with the Jacksonville Jaguars and New York Giants.
 Mike volunteered as a physical therapist at the US Olympic training center in 2008.
 He is a trusted practitioner and noted speaker throughout the country on sports injury prevention and treatment.
 A decorated athletic trainer, his awards include the Joseph E. Bourdon Sports Medicine Achievement Award (2014), the Professional Athletic Trainer of the Year 2013 (ATAF), the Professional Athletic Trainer of the Year 2008 (SEATA), the Athletic Trainer of the Year 2007 (ATAF), and the NFL Athletic Training Staff of the Year 2003 (PFATS).